Vehicle registration plate: Fiji

+Guam

 New Zealand

 The current system used in New Zealand was adopted in 1964, all vehicles were required to have their plates replaced to this system.
 The original format in this system was xx-nnnn with the original plate being AA1 plates were on a black background with silver text.
 In 1986 this was changed to a white reflective background with black text with the first plate in this style being NA1.
 In 2001 the final plate ZZ9999 was printed and the format was changed to ABC-123.
 In 2006 the text format was changed on all number plates registered after this time.

 Personalized number plates were introduced to New Zealand in 1987.
 Due to the smaller size and population of New Zealand, the same system is used across all of the country.
 Number plates are usually issued by the New Zealand Transport Agency.

 Antarctica

 There are no private cars in Antarctica, and therefore there is no vehicle registration authority.
 There are other vehicles such as tractors and AWDs; however, they are not required to display registration plates.